 Even finding out something as simple as how to get closer to the podium after the race proved to be an enormous challenge.
-We tried asking pretty much everybody, including the security guards, stewards, the girls in the information booths and in the main information office, and nobody was able to give us any sort of reply.
+We tried asking pretty much everybody, including the security guards, stewards, the girls in the information booths and in the main information office.
+Nobody was able to give us any sort of reply.
 So if you’re wondering the same thing, here is how it actually works.
-Every grandstand has the gate that leads to the racetrack.
+Every grandstand has a gate that leads to the racetrack.
 Stewards will open it as soon as all the drivers are back in the pits after the chequered flag.
 Depending on where you seat you may want to locate the gate beforehand and try to get closer to it during the last few laps.
-However, from our seats on the southern grandstand it was easy enough to reach the podium by the time national anthems started playing even without doing that.
+However, from our seats on the southern grandstand, it was easy enough to reach the podium by the time national anthems started playing even without doing that.

 Now for some practical advice.
 First of all, come early.
 Traffic around Hockenheim builds up heavily before the session start times and finding parking becomes increasingly difficult.
-Also, by being early, you leave yourself enough time to explore all the shops, booths, simulators and all the other activities around the circuit.
-There’s plenty of food and drink carts that aren’t crazy expensive (around 3 EUR for a hot dog and 4 EUR for a beer), but it is also possible to bring your own snacks and even beer.
+Also, by being early, you leave yourself enough time to explore all the shops, booths, simulators, and all the other activities around the circuit.
+There’s plenty of food and drink carts that aren’t crazy expensive.
+Expect to pay around 3 EUR for a hot dog and 4 EUR for a beer.
+It is also possible to bring your own snacks and even beer.
 Just make sure it is in cans, not in glass bottles.